On the quadratic 8-edge case of the Brown-Erd\H{o}s-S\'os problem: Preliminaries

 We will often identify an $r$-graph $G$ with its edge set.
-In particular, if we specify only the edge set $E(G)$ then the vertex set is assumed to be the union of these edges, that is, $V(G)=\bigcup_{X\in E(G)} X$.
+In particular, if we specify only the edge set $E(G)$ then the vertex set is assumed to be the union of these edges, that is, $V(G)=\bigcup_{e\in E(G)} e$.
 We let $|G|$ be the number of edges of $G$ and $v(G)$ be the number of vertices of~$G$.
 For two $r$-graphs $G$ and $H$, we define their \emph{union} $G\cup H$ by $E(G\cup H):=E(G)\cup E(H)$, and their \emph{difference} $G\setminus H$ by $E(G\setminus H):=E(G)\setminus E(H)$.
 By a \emph{graph}, we will mean a 2-graph.

 A \emph{diamond} is an $r$-graph consisting of two edges sharing exactly two vertices.
 For positive integers $s$ and $k$, an \emph{$(s,k)$-configuration} is an $r$-graph with $k$ edges and at most $s$ vertices, that is, an element of $\C F^{(r)}(s,k)$.
-In particular, if $s=rk-2k+2$, we simply omit $s$ and refer to it as \emph{$k$-configuration}.
+In particular, if $s=rk-2k+2$, we simply omit $s$ and refer to it as a \emph{$k$-configuration}.
 Moreover, if $s=rk-2k+1$, we refer to it as \emph{$k^-$-configuration}.
 We say that an $r$-graph is \emph{$k$-free} (resp.\ \emph{$k^-$-free}) if it contains no $k$-configuration (resp.\ $k^-$-configuration).
 Let $\cG{r}{k}$ denote the family of all $k$-configurations and all $\ell^-$-configurations with $\ell\in [2,k-1]$, namely,

-Note that $\cG{r}{k}$ not only contains $k$-configurations, which is primary topic of this note, but also includes more ``denser'' $r$-graphs of smaller sizes.
+Note that $\cG{r}{k}$ not only contains $k$-configurations, which is primary topic of this paper, but also includes ``denser'' $r$-graphs of smaller sizes.
 In the following sections, we will see that this family is closely related to the lower and upper bounds on $\pi(r,k)$.